About Our Center

 1 June – 31 August, 2024

-The exhibition features works produced in the last five years that critically consider such this as history, migration, white supremacy and the lives of Black males.
-About his practice Azziz asserts that he “seeks to create work from the dark matter that uplifts and heals, while exposing truths the enable us all to tread down a more collectively harmonious path of liberation.”
+The exhibition features works produced in the last five years that critically consider such things as history, migration, white supremacy and the lives of Black males.
+About his practice Aziz asserts that he “seeks to create work from the dark matter that uplifts and heals, while exposing truths that enable us all to tread down a more collectively harmonious path of liberation.”

-Azziz is the recipient of several artist residencies and fellowships and mot recently, was selected as a 2020 Andy Warhol Foundation Curatorial Fello and a 2021 Joan Mitchell Center Artis-in-Residence.
+Aziz is the recipient of several artist residencies and fellowships and most recently, was selected as a 2020 Andy Warhol Foundation Curatorial Fellow and a 2021 Joan Mitchell Center Artis-in-Residence.

-The exhibition is made possible through the generous support of a private collection and the JSAAHC Annual Fund.
+The exhibition is made possible through the generous support of a private collection, Yale School of Art, and the JSAAHC Annual Fund.

 Alice Ivory: Sculpting in Metal